 Seattle's Alaskan Way Viaduct

-The Alaskan Way Viaduct started as a railyard to accommodate the City's industrial needs along the waterfront of Elliot Bay in the 1880s.
-As the need for rail decreased with the rise of personal autmobiles, the City built the viaduct in place of the rails in 1953, renamed State Route 99 and became the major north-south thoroughfare in Seattle.
+The Alaskan Way Viaduct started as a rail yard to accommodate the City's industrial needs along the waterfront of Elliot Bay in the 1880s.
+As the need for rail decreased with the rise of personal automobiles, the City built the viaduct in place of the rails in 1953, renamed State Route 99 and became the major north-south thoroughfare in Seattle.
 Today, traffic on the Viaduct is down for their roughly 100,000 daily vehicle peak (20-25% of downtown traffic), though recent rates are difficult to track.
 Studies conducted in the 1990s revealed the structure was reaching the end of its lifespan.
 Daily wear and tear, increasing age, salty marine air, and damage by the powerful Nisqually Earthquake in 2001 confirmed the weakening nature of the bridge, requiring costly emergency repairs and calling into question its long-term viability.
-The City of Seattle and the State of Washington agreed the viaduct must come down, but have been wrestling with how to replace structure ever since.
+The City of Seattle and the State of Washington agreed the viaduct must come down.

 In 2007, after a study by the University of Washington found that damage from continued post-earthquake settling will further harm the structure, they recommended the viaduct be destroyed within 4 years.
 In January 2008, Governor Christine Gregoire announced that "no action" was not an option and by 2012 the viaduct would come down.
 At the time of this statement however, no decision was made for a specific replacement.

-With the two expensive options off the table, Cary Moon and the People's Waterfront Coalition have capitalized on momentum for a surface boulevard alternative.
-The organization envisions an open, landscaped boulevard with built in options for transit.
-This human-scale structure would re-open the waterfront to the community and restore the shoreline, supporting a vibrant urban atmosphere.
-Further development along the newly opened 335 acres of public land on Seattle's waterfront could give way to new parks, beaches, and development that could ultimately save the city years of construction delays and billions of dollars.
-"If you try to build your way out of congestion," says Moon, "you'll ruin your city or go broke trying."
+With the two expensive options off the table, Cary Moon and the People's Waterfront Coalition capitalized on momentum for a surface boulevard alternative.
+The organization envisioned an open, landscaped boulevard with built in options for transit.
+This human-scale structure would have re-opened the waterfront to the community and restore the shoreline, supporting a vibrant urban atmosphere.
+Further development along the newly opened 335 acres of public land on Seattle's waterfront could have given way to new parks, beaches, and development that could have ultimately save the city years of construction delays and billions of dollars.
+"If you try to build your way out of congestion," said Moon, "you'll ruin your city or go broke trying."